ModdedMinecraftClub/Mmcc.Bot/README.md

 4. Clone this repository.
 From now on the root of the cloned repository will be refered to as `./`

+5. Initialise the protos submodule by running `git submodule update --init --recursive` in `./`.

 ### Docker deployment

 1. Install [Docker](https://www.docker.com/).